Marie's Story

 Marie's Story (Marie Heurtin) is a 2014 French biographical film directed by Jean-Pierre Améris and written by Améris and Philippe Blasband.
-It is based on the true story of Marie Heurtin (1885–1921), a girl who was born deaf and blind in late 19th century France.
+It is based on the true story of Marie Heurtin (1885–1921), a girl who was born deafblind in late 19th century France.
 The film won the Variety Piazza Grande Award at the 67th Locarno International Film Festival.

 Story

 In 1885, Marie Heurtin, the daughter of a humble artisan and his wife, is born deaf and blind and unable to communicate with the world around her.
 Desperate to find a connection with Marie and avoid sending her to an asylum, the Heurtins send her to the Larnay Institute in central France, where an order of Catholic nuns manage a school for deaf girls.
 There, the idealistic Sister Marguerite sees in Marie a unique potential and, despite her Mother Superior's skepticism, vows to bring the wild girl out of the darkness into which she was born.